oqtane/oqtane.framework/README.md

 dotnet run
 ```

-Browse to http://localhost:5001 to run the application (the Install Wizard will be displayed the first time).
+- Browse to http://localhost:5001 to run the application (the Install Wizard will be displayed the first time)
-To develop/debug, open the MyCompany.MyProject.sln file in the root folder and hit F5.
+- To develop/debug the application, open the MyCompany.MyProject.sln file in the root folder and hit F5

 **Installing using source code from the Dev/Master branch:**